-English conductor Richard Farnes made his Royal Opera debut in 2002 conducting Simon Boccanegra.
-He returns in the 2016/17 Season to conduct Il trovatore.
-He is Music Director of Opera North, a position he has held since 2004 and which he will leave in September 2016.
+English conductor Richard Farnes made his Royal Opera debut in 2002 conducting Simon Boccanegra and has since returned to conduct Il trovatore.

 Farnes studied at King’s College, Cambridge, the National Opera Studio, the Royal Academy of Music and the Guildhall School of Music and Drama.
 He began his career working with Glyndebourne Festival, Scottish Opera and Opera Factory.
-His many operas with Opera North include Le nozze di Figaro, Don Giovanni, Giovanna d’Arco, Macbeth, La traviata, Don Carlos, Otello, Falstaff, Der fliegende Holländer, Eugene Onegin, The Queen of Spades, Manon, Werther, La bohème, La fanciulla del West, La rondine, Kát’a Kabanová, From the House of the Dead, The Secret Marriage, Peter Grimes, Albert Herring, Gloriana, The Turn of Screw, Death in Venice and the world premieres of Sawer’s Skin Deep and Holt’s The Nightingale’s to Blame.
+He was Music Director of Opera North (2004–16), his many operas with the company including Le nozze di Figaro, Don Giovanni, Giovanna d’Arco, Macbeth, La traviata, Don Carlos, Otello, Falstaff, Der fliegende Holländer, Eugene Onegin, The Queen of Spades, Manon, Werther, La bohème, La fanciulla del West, La rondine, Kát’a Kabanová, From the House of the Dead, The Secret Marriage, Peter Grimes, Albert Herring, Gloriana, The Turn of Screw, Death in Venice and the world premieres of Sawer’s Skin Deep and Holt’s The Nightingale’s to Blame.
 Further projects with the company include a highly praised series of concert performances of Der Ring des Nibelungen.
-Away from Opera North, he regularly conducts for companies including Scottish Opera, Glyndebourne Festival, Glyndebourne on Tour and English National Opera.
+He regularly conducts for companies including Scottish Opera, Glyndebourne Festival, Glyndebourne on Tour and English National Opera.

 Farnes’s concert engagements include with such orchestras as London Symphony Orchestra, BBC Philharmonic, BBC Scottish Symphony Orchestra, Royal Liverpool Philharmonic Orchestra, Russian National Orchestra and Royal Northern Sinfonia.
 His recordings include Bluebeard’s Castle and Don Carlos for Chandos with Opera North.
 Awards include ‘Achievement in Opera’ at the 2014 UK Theatre Awards.